T-Dogg-PO/meet/README.md

 # MEET
 ## A React app for finding events in different cities

+## Purpose
+The purpose of this MEET app is to practice building a serverless, progressive web application (PWA) with React using a test-driven development technique.

 ## User Story Scenarios (written with the Gherkin "Given-When-Then" syntax)

 ### Feature 1: Filter Events by City: